-This document is the official plan update to the previous Irwin County Pre-Disaster Mitigation Plan Update, as approved by the Georgia Emergency Management Agency (GEMA) and the Federal Emergency Management Agency (FEMA), which took effect on April 17, 2014 and expires on April 17, 2019.
+This document is the official plan update to the previous Cook County Pre-Disaster Mitigation Plan Update, as approved by the Georgia Emergency Management Agency (GEMA) and the Federal Emergency Management Agency (FEMA), which took effect on February 18, 2014 and expires on February 18, 2019.

-The purpose of this document is to provide an overview of the hazards that may impact Irwin County and the City of Ocilla, and to outline the community's plans to mitigate the potential loss of life and damages to property and the economy that could occur with these events.
+The purpose of this document is to provide an overview of the hazards that may impact Cook County and the Cities of Adel, Cecil, Lenox, and Sparks, and to outline the community's plans to mitigate the potential loss of life and damages to property and the economy that could occur with these events.
 Hazard Mitigation is a means to address and proactively reduce the potential damage that may be caused by natural or man-made disasters.

-This Plan is a direct result of research and a planning and public involvement process undertaken by the local government officials and citizens of Irwin County and the City of Ocilla after they formed the Irwin County Hazard Mitigation Plan Update Committee (hereafter known as the HMPUC).
+This Plan is a direct result of research and a planning and public involvement process undertaken by the local government officials and citizens of Cook County and the Cities of Adel, Cecil, Lenox, and Sparks after they formed the Cook County Hazard Mitigation Plan Update Committee (hereafter known as the HMPUC).
 This Plan is the result of their commitment to reduce the risks of natural hazards and the effects of those natural hazards to their communities.
-The City of Ocilla is the only incorporated city located in Irwin County.
+The Cities of Adel, Cecil, Lenox, and Sparks are the only incorporated cities located in Cook County.

-Authority for the development of this Plan was given by the Irwin County Commission as a result of their execution of the Grantee-Subgrantee Agreement for the Irwin County Hazard Mitigation Grant Program (HMGP) Planning Project; and by the City of Ocilla, located within Irwin County, through their participation in the planning project.
+Authority for the development of this Plan was given by the Cook County Commission as a result of their execution of the Grantee-Subgrantee Agreement for the Cook County Hazard Mitigation Grant Program (HMGP) Planning Project; and by the Cities of Adel, Cecil, Lenox, and Sparks, located within Cook County, through their participation in the planning project.